openpharma/rbqmR/README.md

-`evaluatePointEstimateQTL`, `evaluateXXXXQTL` and `evaluateXXXXQTL` are wrappers around `evaluateCustomQTL`, which can be used to evaluate an arbitrary, user-defined QTL rule. `evaluateCustomQTL` takews the following parameters:
+`evaluatePointEstimateQTL`, `evaluateXXXXQTL` and `evaluateXXXXQTL` are wrappers around `evaluateCustomQTL`, which can be used to evaluate an arbitrary, user-defined QTL rule. `evaluateCustomQTL` takes the following parameters:

 -   `data`: a tibble containing site-level observed metrics